 Symptoms of Intercostal Muscle Strain or Spasm

 The intercostal muscles run from rib to rib, and enable a person to breathe by expanding and contracting the chest wall.
-A spasm happens when a person constricts their lower chest muscles for a long time and then suddenly extends the same muscles.
+A spasm can happen when a person constricts their lower chest muscles for a long time and then suddenly extends the same muscles.

 Symptoms of intercostal muscle spasms include:

-- The pain is is localized at one single point, usually around the ribs or in the middle lower area of the chest
+- The pain is localized at one single point, usually around the ribs or in the middle lower area of the chest

 - If the person is not anxious, the heart beat is usually steady.

 - Pain increases with heavy breathing

 - Pain may last from five minutes to an hour or more

 Solution: Lie flat with arms straightened out above the head to stretch the muscle, or simply wait out the problem.
 Eventually the spasm will resolve by itself.
 You should see a doctor if it doesn't resolve itself, if the spasm happens frequently, or if the spasm is not connected to an obvious cause.5